Other stories filed under Audio

 “I think since it is a huge university, diverse and all, you might find yourself already feeling less when you walk into a room or even raising your hand to ask a question,” she said.

-She expresses how coming from Laredo, she was not always as positive as others due to these stereotypes.
+She said how coming from Laredo, she was not always as positive as others were due to these stereotypes.

 “It was overwhelming because you feel like just another number.
 Coming from Laredo, you do pick up an accent that could make you feel less than others.
 But, you see others confident with their own accents, and it makes you feel better,” Keilah said.

-Keilah’s drive to be successful has allowed her to overcome the negative voice inside her.
+Keilah’s drive to be successful has allowed her to overcome the opposing voice inside her.

 Keilah has managed to see the positive side of this new chapter in her life and has been able to deal with anything headed her way due to the university she attends.